Social rank theory

 Social rank theory provides an evolutionary paradigm that locates affiliative and ranking structures at the core of many psychological disorders.
-In this context, displays of submission signals to dominant individuals that subordinate group members are not a threat to their rank within the social hierarchy.
+In this context, displays of submission signal to dominant individuals that subordinate group members are not a threat to their rank within the social hierarchy.
 This helps to achieve social cohesion.
 According to social rank theory, anxiety and depression are natural experiences that are common to all mammalian species.
 It is the pathological exaggeration of anxiety and depression that contributes to psychological disorders.

 Social rank in group living

 Three hundred million years ago proto-mammals individually competed for resources such as food, territory, and sexual partners.
 Over time, some species began to live in groups, which brought the evolutionary advantages of increased protection from predators and adversaries, increased access to resources, and better reproductive success.
 With the adoption of group living emerged two psychological systems which functioned to preserve the new social order: a social rank system and a safety system.

 Upon adopting group living practices, competition between individuals shifted from struggles for territory to social rank, as dominant individuals have better access to limited resources than their subordinates.
 Dominant positions can also equate to high status as well as the authority to administer punishments and rewards within the group.
 Ranking benefits the group through the implementation of a social framework that lowers the overall energy expenditure of the group where conspecifics are competing for the same resources.
 For instance, the acknowledgement of differences in rank curbs aggressive behavior.
 Ranking also functions as a channel through which social control and resources are allocated.
 Thus, the purpose of the social rank system is to remain attuned the social hierarchy to better compete for rank, and consequently expand resource acquisition.

 Conversely, the safety system views the social world not as a competitive space, but instead as a cooperative space where others may extend reassurances and assistance.
 Thus, the safety system searches for opportunities to cooperate and connect with potential allies.
 Evaluations of sameness and difference are crucial to making in-group/out-group distinctions.
 One's level of belonging within the group is often based on the ability to conform to group mores and standards and has been found to be a predictor of group acceptance, popularity, and rank.
 It has been suggested that the ingroup/outgroup distinctions may have emerged from kin selection, as hunter-gatherer groups were often genetically related.
 Within humans, the sense of group belonging has evolved to become fundamental to physical and mental health and security, having important implications for self-esteem and self-identity.
 Because networks and alliances have become so important in humans, our internal evaluative algorithms, for making both judgments of rank and belonging have become linked.